wp-plugins/page-hierarchy-plug-in/readme.txt

 == Changelog ==
 = 2.0.3 =
-* Changed name of the plug-in from 'Sub Page Hierarchy' to 'Sub Page List'
+* Changed name of the plug-in from 'Sub Page Hierarchy' to 'Sub Page List Widget'

 = 2.0.2 =
 * Addresses error with `wp_get_sidebars_widgets();` function.